 Can you imagine learning American history by exploring Gettysburg National Military Park ... on a bicycle?

 Bicycling Gettysburg National Military Park: The Cyclist's Civil War Travel Guide is a guidebook for recreational and experienced bicyclists -- and freedom-loving history buffs who may never ride a bike.
 The book is a treasure-trove of maps, photographs and historical detail written for ordinary people who like to explore.

 "Very informative!!
 Loads of maps and photos, so much information, just read it slowly and take it in or will be over whelming.
-Great book whether your biking or touring battlefield any other way." -- Verified Amazon Customer
+Great book whether you're biking or touring the battlefield any other way." -- Verified Amazon Customer

 "The best ways to truly see a battlefield are by walking and biking.
 And biking a battlefield such as Gettysburg provides a rush like no other.
 Sue has produced a valuable book about how to ride that most hallowed Civil War ground.
 A definite keeper." -- John Banks, journalist, blogger, author